AlexDeL8/BaRated/README.md

 are having.
 The Google Maps API was used in order to show the location of the bars in the city.

-Para -Twitter
+-Twitter<br />
-    Para The Twitter API was used to retrieve tweets (in the form of a JSON object) Para using:
+    The Twitter API was used to retrieve tweets (in the form of a JSON object) <br />
+    using:<br />
-        Para `q: '%23BaRated'`
+        `q: '%23BaRated'`<br />
-    Para with q being the query, and '%23BaRated' (translating to '#BaRated') Para being the arguement to search by.
+    with q being the query, and '%23BaRated' (translating to '#BaRated') <br />

-Para -Instagram
+    being the arguement to search by.<br />

+-Instagram<br />
-    Para The Instagram API was used to retieve instagram posts Para (in the form of a JSONP object) using:
+    The Instagram API was used to retieve instagram posts <br />
+    (in the form of a JSONP object) using:<br />
-        Para `q: 'BaRated'`
+        `q: 'BaRated'`<br />
-    Para with q being the query to search for posts by, and 'BaRated' being the Para arguement to search by.
+    with q being the query to search for posts by, and 'BaRated' being the <br />
+    arguement to search by.<br />

-Para -Google Maps
+-Google Maps<br />
-    Para The Google Maps API was used to initalize and present a map of New Brunswick Para and placed markers on the map in respect to which bar is selceted on the site.
+    The Google Maps API was used to initalize and present a map of New Brunswick <br />
+    and placed markers on the map in respect to which bar is selceted on the site.<br />

 Contacts
 --------